Find a Registered Dental Hygienist

 • Oral lesions are the initial manifestation of MMP in 90% of cases.

-• The gingiva is the most common site for oral pemphigoid lesions, although bullae, erosions, and ulcers can also occur in other locations in the oral cavity (including buccal mucosa, labial mucosa, palate, and lips).
+• The gingiva is the most common site for oral pemphigoid lesions, although bullae, erosions, and ulcers can also occur in other locations in the oral cavity (including buccal mucosa, labial mucosa, palate, tongue, and lips).

 • Gingival involvement — sometimes described as desquamative gingivitis or gingivosis — often presents as red patches or confluent ulcers extending to unattached gingival mucosa, which cause mild to moderate discomfort.
 Concomitant erosions may be seen on attached and marginal gingiva.
 Sloughing and spontaneous gum bleeding are common.